 So before we dive into how to write a content plan, let’s get super clear on what it is in relation to a content strategy and a content calendar.

 A content strategy outlines how you’ll use content to achieve overall business objectives.
 It’s high-level and ties content back to broader business goals like product launches, education, retention, and acquisition (among others).
-Your content strategy answers questions like, “Why are we creating content?
-And who is it for?” and outlines lagging metrics you want to work toward.
+Your content strategy answers questions like, 'Why are we creating content?
+And who is it for?' and outlines lagging metrics you want to work toward.

 A content plan is where you gather ideas about what types of content and what topics or keywords you need to cover in order to fulfil the marketing goals set forth in your content strategy.
 It lays out tactics, channels, content themes, and leading content metrics.
-Your plan should answer, “What content are we going to create?”, “Where will we publish and promote it?”, and “How will we measure content success?”
+Your plan should answer, 'What content are we going to create?', 'Where will we publish and promote it?', and 'How will we measure content success?'

 A content calendar (or editorial calendar) helps to visualise and keep track of future content, your publishing schedule, and the actual workflow for content production.
 This is where content creation gets into the nitty gritty details of content management: when you’ll publish new pieces of content (or update existing content) and who will create it (internal team members, freelancers, influencers, users, etc.).